-We got a kitten from a local shelter, she had been caught in a trap, and my mother couldn't resist.
-Missy was about 3 months old and she was so scared she wouldn't leave the back of her cage.
-We took her home and about two weeks later Missy had gone from 7oz. to 2 lbs.
-She was lively and playful, wanting to play with anything that moved.
+We got a kitten from a local shelter, she had been caught in a trap, and my mother could not resist.
+Missy was about 3 months old and she was so scared she would not leave the back of her cage.
+We took her home and about two weeks later Missy had gone from 7 ounces to 2 pounds She was lively and playful, wanting to play with anything that moved.
 About a month ago she started sneezing, mucus everywhere, she had trouble breathing and was always congested.
 She has a good appetite, and is playful, but she is still congested.
 My other cat, Ariel, just had her litter of 5 healthy kittens, and I am worried that the kittens could catch this and could die.
 What should I do?
 Scully

 It seems that Missy could be suffering from the Cat Flu.
 This is brought on by either a viral or bacterial infection and is contagious.
 Although it can vary in severity it is not necessarily fatal and it can be treated / alleviated.
 It might be worthwhile to keep the kittens in a room away from Missy until they have completed their calici & rhinotrachetis vaccination.
 This will help keep them Cat Flu-free.
 Keep me posted, Simba